The future’s electric

 Around the world, four billion people continue to rely on wood, coal, charcoal or animal waste for cooking and heating.
 Indoor air pollution from these types of fuels causes up to four million premature deaths every year, and the burning of biomass is a major contributor to climate change.

-Building on almost a decade of leading research efforts to address the challenge of sustainable energy in the global south, our work to revolutionise global approaches to clean cooking transitions is beginning to yield significant results.
+Building on almost a decade of leading research efforts to address the challenge of sustainable energy in the global south, our UK Aid-funded work to revolutionise global approaches to clean cooking transitions under the Modern Energy Cooking Services (MECS) programme is beginning to yield significant results.

 A focus group in rural Zambia, exploring what value an electric pressure cooker might offer to their cooking

 Influencing public policy and funding

 - Our ongoing research collaboration with FCDO has helped champion more contextual social energy systems approaches towards the achievement of SDG7.